vivaria/edisonrul.ing/README.md

     *   This card CANNOT be Special Summoned from the Extra Deck by "[Summoner of Illusions](https://yugipedia.com/wiki/Summoner_of_Illusions)".
 *   The (1) Continuous Effect does not activate.
     *   This effect does not apply if your other WATER monster is named "Elemental Hero Absolute Zero".
-*   The (2) mandatory Trigger Effect is activated by the owner of "Elemental Hero Absolute Zero".
+*   The (2) mandatory Trigger Effect is activated by the owner of "Elemental HeroAbsolute Zero".
     *   ACTIVATES IF: this face-up card leaves the field (even under your opponent's control), even if it was returned to the Extra Deck.
     *   DOES NOT ACTIVATE IF: this face-down card leaves the field \[[1](https://www.pojo.biz/board/showpost.php?p=16793215&postcount=8), [2](https://www.pojo.biz/board/showpost.php?p=17349868&postcount=8), [3](https://www.pojo.biz/board/showpost.php?p=19072708&postcount=12)\].
 *   VS. "Starlight Road":
     *   If Absolute Zero's effect activated in the Graveyard / banished, "Starlight Road" can negate its effect but cannot destroy it.
 Thus, "Stardust Dragon" cannot be Special Summoned.
     *   If Absolute Zero's effect activated in the Extra Deck, "Starlight Road" can negate its effect and destroy it (sending it to the Graveyard), and "Stardust Dragon" can be Special Summoned.
 *   VS. "De-Fusion":
-    *   If "Elemental Hero Prisma" used its effect to change its name to "Elemental Hero Neos" and was used alongside a WATER monster to Fusion Summon Absolute Zero, you can still Special Summon that same "Elemental Hero Prisma" when "De-Fusion" resolves and returns Elemental Hero Absolute Zero to the Extra Deck, even though it was being treated as "Elemental Hero Neos" at the time of the Fusion Summon.
+    *   If "Elemental Hero Prisma" used its effect to change its name to "Elemental Hero Neos" and was used alongside a WATER monster to Fusion Summon Absolute Zero, you can still Special Summon that same "Elemental Hero Prisma" when "De-Fusion" resolves and returns Elemental HeroAbsolute Zero to the Extra Deck, even though it was being treated as "Elemental Hero Neos" at the time of the Fusion Summon.

 ## ELEMENTAL HERO AIR NEOS